acquykhud/acquykhud.github.io/collections/_posts/2021-09-01-Flare-on-8-challenge-10.md

   }
 }
 ```
-Above is the content of first `vm.Program`, which executes `/bin/bash -c "ls /mages_tower"`.
-Since we don't care about this program, we will let the program continue to get the second VM.
+Above is the content of the first `vm.Program`, which executes `/bin/bash -c "ls /mages_tower"`.
+Since we didn't care about this program, we would let it continue to reach the second VM.
 ```
 gef➤  p *p
 $3 = {